prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

   queries that can be run, while setting it too high will cause the JVM to run out of memory.

+* ``discovery-server.enabled``:
+  Presto uses the Discovery service to find all the nodes in the cluster.
+  Every Presto instance will register itself with the Discovery service on startup.
+In order to simplify deployment and avoid running an additional service, the Presto coordinator can run an embedded version of the Discovery service.
+It shares the HTTP server with Presto and thus uses the same port.
+For larger clusters, we recommend running Discovery as a dedicated service.
+See :doc:`discovery` for details.

 * ``discovery.uri``:
-  The URI to the Discovery server (see :doc:`discovery` for details).
-  Replace ``example.net:8411`` to match the host and port of your Discovery deployment.
+  The URI to the Discovery server.
+Because we have enabled the embedded version of Discovery in the Presto coordinator, this should be the URI of the Presto coordinator.
+Replace ``example.net:8080`` to match the host and port of the Presto coordinator.
+This URI must not end in a slash.

 Log Levels
 ^^^^^^^^^^